Newsletter

 Respectfully submitted,

-Aida Cabecinha, Susan Farrow, Maureen Mahan, Debbie Nacson, Allan Sheps and Terry Simonik, July 2025.
+Aida Cabecinha, Susan Farrow, Debbie Nacson, Allan Sheps and Terry Simonik, with additional contributions from Nadia Zamzul, Chris Graham and our most recent TIGS Comprehensive Training Program cohort.

 Inspiration for Isolation: Newsletter #1